turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 The `delete` method starts a transaction, accesses the `ideas` collection, then uses the `delete_at` method to remove the element at a certain position.

 This is an example of "duck typing."
 The `delete_at` method in `YAML::Store` is built to work like the `delete_at` method on `Array`.
-You as a developer don't have to think about how `YAML::Store` works, you just pretend it's an `Array`.
+As a developer, you don't have to think about how `YAML::Store` works, you just pretend that it's an `Array`.

 Now try deleting the idea again in your browser.